arthur-bouton/TF_ODE/README.md

 To compile the simulations, you will need to install the following libraries for C++:
 `$ sudo apt-get install libode-dev libopenscenegraph-dev libeigen3-dev libboost-dev libboost-python-dev libyaml-cpp-dev`

+To monitor files during a training, you will also need the program `inotifywait`, which can be found in the following package:
+`$ sudo apt-get install inotify-tools`

 ### Build the TensorFlow shared library for C:

 To build TensorFlow, you will need [Bazel](https://www.bazel.build).
 You can download a binary of Bazelisk [here](https://github.com/bazelbuild/bazelisk/releases), which is a wrapper for Bazel that will automatically pick a good version of Bazel given your current working directory.
 For convenience, you can put it in your `PATH` while renaming it `bazel`: